Some posts contain compensated links. Please read this disclaimer for more info.

 From December to March, snowfall turns mountainscapes into winter wonderlands.
-While Christmas markets take place in vibrant towns, people head out to go skiing or snowboarding, and many centuries-old winter events and traditions survive in charming villages.
+While Christmas markets occur in vibrant towns, people head out skiing or snowboarding, and many centuries-old winter events and traditions survive in charming villages.

-With this Romania in winter travel guide, we hope to inspire you to visit Romania in January, February, or December, which is, of course, the most festive month of the entire year.
+With this Romania in a winter travel guide, we hope to inspire you to visit Romania in January, February, or December, the most festive month of the year.

 Below, you’ll find an overview of the best places in Romania to visit in winter, along with suggestions for things to do in each destination in Romania in winter.